-Subjects who are randomized, no longer meet eligibility criteria (group 2 above) must, and do not have a procedure attempt (i.e., the access sheath never entered the body) will be followed only through the Primary Safety and Efficacy Endpoints with 45 days via telehealth/phone call visits (at all visits including 7-days, 45-days, 6-months, 12-months, and 18-months) assessing only: QVSFS, AE Assessment, and Concomitant Medication Assessment.
+Subjects who are randomized, no longer meet eligibility criteria (group 2 above) must be followed through the Primary Safety and Efficacy Endpoints with telehealth/phone call visits (at all visits including 7-days, 45-days, 6-months, 12-months, and 18-months) assessing only: QVSFS, AE Assessment, and Concomitant Medication Assessment.

-These subjects will not be no imaging-required to have subsequentand no protocol mandated imaging and will not be required to follow the medication requirements.
-If a subject in the Randomized Population group experiences a suspected stroke or systemic embolism, that subject should be brought in for an Unscheduled Visit (in-person clinic visit) for assessment per the Schedule of Assessments matrix. therapy required).
-After the 18-Month 45-Day visit, these subjects will have completed all required study assessments.
+These subjects will not be required to have subsequent protocol mandated imaging and will not be required to follow the medication requirements.
+If a subject in the Randomized Population group experiences a suspected stroke or systemic embolism, that subject should be brought in for an Unscheduled Visit (in-person clinic visit) for assessment per the Schedule of Assessments matrix.
+After the 18-Month visit, these subjects will have completed all required study assessments.